Hardwood and Laminate Floor Care

 Your new Hardwood flooring will generally be easy to maintain.
 Just need to remember that water is the biggest enemy of hardwood floors.
-Your floors can warp, shift and lose their luster if you allow them to get wet.
-The best way to avoid these problems is to wipe up spills with a dry cloth and never use a wet mop to clean the floors.
+Your floors can warp, shift and lose their luster if you allow them to get wet repeatedly or for extended periods of time.
+The best way to avoid these problems is to wipe up spills immediately and never use a wet mop to clean the floors.
 Keep floors dirt free with a broom or vacuum and only use cleaning products that are safe for wood floors.

 You can also extend the life of your wood floors by placing rugs in high traffic areas.
 If you are moving furniture around the room, make sure you use felt gliders or some other fabric to protect the wood.
 Sunlight can also damage wood, so keep an eye on the parts of the floor that get direct sunlight.
 You can use curtains or blinds to limit the sun.

 Hardwood floors can last a lifetime if maintained and cleaned properly.
 The best part of hardwood floors is that when it comes time to refinish your floors can look just like they did the day they were first installed.

 Don't Damp Mop

 Water and hardwood floors don't mix!
 Use only the manufacturer's recommended cleaning products on your hardwood floor.
 For general cleaning we recommend using a spray bottle to lightly spray the floor and then going over that with a micro fiber pad.

 Small stones, mud and gritty dirt tracked in from outside can scratch the finish of your wood floor's finish.
 To help combat this use long bristle welcome mats placed at all outside entrances for people to wipe their feet on before entering onto the floors.
 Also, use a hard surface floor vacuum when necessary.